 Mozambique Scuba Diving

 Mozambique has some of the most pristine dive sites in the world.
-Divers will fall in love with the silence and colour of Mozambique’s underwater habitats.
+Divers will fall in love with the silence and colour of Mozambique's underwater habitats.
 Visibility is generally over 20 meters and the water temperatures are usually 25°C to 30°C, making it a paradise for even the most experienced diver.
 We've picked our favourite scuba diving spots in Mozambique:

 Known as the 'Pearl of the Indian Ocean', the main islands of the Bazaruto Archipelago are Bazaruto, Benguerra and Margaruque.
 The vast majority of the archipelago is designated a marine national park; home to vibrant coral reefs and the largest population of dugong in East Africa.
 There is also the chance to spot dolphins and whales along with over 2000 species of fish, including marlin and sailfish.
 Diving is the gateway to this underwater world, with the archipelago credited as possessing some of the best dive spots in the world.